Divorce Child Support

 - Medical insurance disbursed to the child

-- The value so obtained is the adjusted income
+- The value obtained in this way is the adjusted income.

 - Educational costs